SavvyPlus/superset/README.md

 1. `kops export kubecfg --name=${NAME}`
 1. `kops edit ig nodes` and change to `maxSize: 3` and `minSize: 3`
 1. Run the zookeeper deployment `kubectl apply -f /files/zookeeper.yaml`

+## Configuring Helm
+We use [helm](http://helm.sh) to allow us to find/install and update packages to the Kubernetes cluster.

+Helm acts as a package manager similar to apt-get on ubuntu or yum on redhat/centos.

+Helm has two components, a client and a server.
+To install/initialise helm:
+From the top level of the git repository

+1. `sudo docker run -v $(pwd):/files -it savvybi/superset-cluster-kops:0.1`
+1. `kops export kubecfg --name=${NAME}`
+1. Make sure the cluster is up and running: `kops validate cluster`
+1. Create a serviceaccount for Tiller: `kubectl create serviceaccount tiller --namespace kube-system`
+1. Apply the correct RBAC profile: `kubectl apply -f /files/helm/rbac-config.yaml`
+1. Install a chart from Helm: `helm install stable/postgresql`

+More charts can be found: https://hub.kubeapps.com/

+## Destroying the Superset cluster

+If you need to completely delete the cluster:
+From the top level of the git repository
+`sudo docker run -v $(pwd)/superset-app:/files -it savvybi/superset-cluster-kops:0.1`

+1. From inside the superset-cluster-kops docker container, run the following
+1. `kops export kubecfg --name=${NAME}`
+1. `kops delete cluster --name ${NAME} --yes`